City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 ## Creating an admin user

 The application needs at least one admin user to work properly.
 The backend must be running when executing this step.
+When creating admin, the endpoint needs to be opened temporarily by removing AuthGuards, since by default it is closed.

 ### Use curl